Trip Highlights of Ganesh Himal Trek

 This trek also allows trekkers to walk around calm, less beaten areas.
 Furthermore, the region is relatively unexplored, with stunning views of fascinating surrounding peaks.
 Ganesh Himal trek presents trekkers with the plethora of flora in Nepal.

 Springtime brings in a burst of vibrant colors.
 The flowers such as berberis, primula, orchids, Jasmine, and varieties of ferns bloom in this region.
 It brings a sweet fragrance to the Ganesh Himal Base Camp region.
-You can find precious stone crystals in the Ganesh Himal region.
+Precious stone crystals can be found in the Ganesh Himal region.
 You get a spectacular view of Mount Ganesh I, II, III, and IV peaks.
 You can visit glaciers, gorges, hot natural spas, and quaint Tamang villages.

 The trekking to Ganesh Himal is mainly in the remote village area of Nepal.
 During this base camp trek, we will enjoy the village life with the locals’ smiling faces, nature, and wilderness.

-The best season for the Ganesh Himal trek is Autumn and Spring.
+The best seasons for the Ganesh Himal trek are autumn and spring.
 Autumn has a mild temperature, and the weather is obvious.
 We can also enjoy some of the biggest festivals at this time, like Dashain and Tihar.
-The Autumn month is in mid-September to November.
+The Autumn month is from mid-September to November.

 The second-best season is spring.
-Ganesh Himal has lots of flora and fauna so you will enjoy the different flowers along the way.
+Ganesh Himal has many flora and fauna so that you will enjoy the different flowers.
 The greenery and blooming of flower season make the best adventure.
 March to May is the best time for this trek.

 Sing La Pass